Networking Tips from Carter Thomas

 On a recent interview for Entrepreneur on Fire, I was asked, “What’s the best advice you ever received?”
 Over the last few days, I’ve received a lot of emails and Twitter responses asking to elaborate on this advice.

-My response was a quick anecdote about being introduced to an insurance salesman who proceeded to spend 60 minutes of his time schooling me in the art of building a network.
+My response was a quick anecdote about being introduced to an insurance salesman who proceeded to spend 60 minutes of his time schooling me in the art of building a business networking.
 Little did I know that this was one of the most powerful hours of my life.

 Like many of you, one of the hardest obstacles I faced as a new entrepreneur was growth and getting new business.
-As an internet marketer at heart, I was used to being able to site behind a screen and “attract” leads via SEO, social media, paid traffic and others.
+As an internet marketer at heart, I was used to being able to site behind a screen and “attract” leads via SEO, social media, paid traffic and other seo marketing strategies.
 Whenever I read an article about how powerful networking was, I casually dismissed it.

 “Yeah, that’s not really my thing,” I would say to myself.
 It can be uncomfortable to step out of our “natural” state and reach out to people.